In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, a 'success' is defined as an employee having access to medical care benefits.
-The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).
+Binomial probability refers to the probability of obtaining a fixed number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
+The formula for calculating binomial probability is P(X = k) = (n choose k) * p^k * (1-p)^(n-k), where n is the number of trials, k is the number of successes, and p is the probability of success on each trial.

 Recommended video: